 Updates are listed briefly here :

-- The bug was in the GitHub plugin which ships with Visual Studio 2015
+- The bug was in the GitHub extension which shipped with Visual Studio 2015

 - Scott Hanselman, Phil Haack and two people from Microsoft reached out to me

-- A fix for the GitHub plugin was released only hours after this post was made
+- A fix for the GitHub extension was released only hours after this post was made

 - Michael Needham, the Principal Solutions Architect at AWS reached out to me